thomas-francois/UltimateTicTacBot/README.md

 To enhance the bot's performance and decision-making capabilities, the project incorporates the following optimization techniques and strategies:

--   **Minimax:** The bot employs the Minimax algorithm to minimize the potential loss and maximize the potential gain, ensuring optimal decision-making in a turn-based game.
+-   **~~Minimax~~, Negamax:** The bot employs the Minimax algorithm to minimize the potential loss and maximize the potential gain, ensuring optimal decision-making in a turn-based game.
+Negamax simplifies the implementation of the Minimax algorithm by removing redundancy in code, reducing the overhead and making the code faster overall.

 -   **Alpha-Beta Pruning:** Enhancing the Minimax algorithm, the bot utilizes Alpha-Beta Pruning to reduce the number of nodes evaluated in the search tree, improving computational efficiency.

--   **NegaMax:** This strategy simplifies the implementation of the Minimax algorithm by removing redundancy in code, reducing the overhead and making the code faster overall.
+Optimizations tested but not deemed useful.

--   **Move Ordering using Iterative Deepening:** To minimize the number of nodes searched, prioritizing the evaluation of the best nodes early on is crucial for achieving more aggressive pruning quickly.
+> -   **Move Ordering using Iterative Deepening:** To minimize the number of nodes searched, prioritizing the evaluation of the best nodes early on is crucial for achieving more  aggressive pruning quickly.
 Leveraging Iterative Deepening, the algorithm incorporates the best moves from the preceding search to initiate the subsequent, deeper search, optimizing the decision-making process.
+>

--   **Transposition Table:** The project incorporates a Transposition Table to store previously calculated positions, preventing redundant calculations and accelerating the decision-making process by reusing stored evaluations.
+> -   **Transposition Table:** The project incorporates a Transposition Table to store previously calculated positions, preventing redundant calculations and accelerating the decision-making process by reusing stored evaluations.

 ## Requirements